Hungry in Fort Myers? Here's La Velle's annual restaurant guide

 Tried the Clams Posillipo last week.
 Very good.
 Ask to have it with clam sauce, It's a little lighter.

 The Lighthouse.
 A little pricey but outstanding.
 One friend said it was the best calamari she's ever had.
 A buddy said he had the best ribeye he ever had.
-I had the yellowtail snapper last year and it was very good.
-I had scallops this year and they were excellent.
-Highly recommended.
+I had the yellowtail snapper and it was very good.
+I had scallops the next year and they were excellent.
+Highly recommended for you couples.

 The Blue Pointe.
 This place is a little pricey too but very. very good.
 Located in the Bell Tower Shopping Center, located at the intersection of Daniels Road (the main road coming out of the airport) and Cleveland.
 About three miles from the park.
-Joe C., Jim Souhan and I crushed it last week.
 Liked the Herb Rubbed Salmon.
 They also have a limited sushi menu.

 The University Grill.
 There’s actually a little bit of everything here - plus a good martini menu.

 The Bonefish Grill.
 Hadn't been here in awhile but went last week.
 Order the Bang Bang Shrimp for the appetizer.
 Had the Imperial Longfin.
 It was excellent.
-Again,order the Bang Bang shrimp.
+Again, order the Bang Bang shrimp.
+Get there early - and order the Bang Bang Shrimp,

 SOB Very good food.
 Former Beached Whale employees work here, so it's a lively atmosphere!!
 There's a place two doors down called the Yucatan that I've never been to but it's supposed to be good.
 And it's always busy.
-Oysters Rockefeller.
+SOB has changed something in its Oysters Rockefeller that has disappointed me.

 The Mucky Duck.
 If you don't mind a little drive, head out to Captiva Island to catch the sunset here (the island rubes APPLAUD the sunset!).
 Haven't made it there yet this year but was very good last year.
 Had the Scallops Au Gratin, yum.